Ricky Stuart: Canterbury-Bankstown

-Stuart retired from first grade after playing 243 games for the Canterbury-Bankstown Bulldogs and Canberra Raiders in 1989 to 2000 after failing to recover from a recurring knee injury.
+Several clubs would seek Stuart's services for the 1999 season, and there were even brief rumours that he would return to rugby union – although that sport's managers firmly rejected the idea.
+By the second week of August, Stuart had signed with Canterbury-Bankstown for a two-season deal.
+Stuart would play almost a full season in 1999 with the Bulldogs, but retired as a player at the end of May 2000 after failing to recover from a recurring knee injury.
+He had played a total of 243 first-grade games for the Raiders and Bulldogs since 1988.

 Coaching career

 Sydney Roosters

-Stuart began his first grade coaching career in 2002 with the Sydney Roosters, taking over from Graham Murray and winning the premiership in his first year as coach.
-Having won the 2002 NRL Premiership, the Roosters travelled to England to play the 2003 World Club Challenge against Super League champions, St Helens R.F.C.
-Stuart coached Sydney to a 38-0 victory.
-That year he took the Roosters to the 2003 NRL grand final but they lost to the Penrith Panthers.
+After his retirement as a player, Stuart turned immediately to coaching Canterbury's Jersey Flegg team in 2001 – taking them to a premiership in his first season.
+Stuart began his first grade coaching career in 2002 with the Sydney Roosters, taking over from Graham Murray after an initial standoff in response to major failures in the preceding finals series.
+Stuart would win the premiership in his first season as senior coach, and the Roosters travelled to England to play the 2003 World Club Challenge against Super League champions, St Helens R.F.C., where Stuart coached the team to a 38–0 victory.
+At home in 2003 he took the Roosters to the grand final but they lost to Penrith.
 The 2004 Stuart-coached Roosters side was also beaten in the Grand Final, but the team struggled in 2005 and 2006.
 Stuart's contract was terminated and he left the Roosters two weeks before the end of the 2006 season.

 Cronulla-Sutherland Sharks

-In 2007, Stuart took over from Stuart Raper as head coach of the Cronulla-Sutherland Sharks with a two-year contract, which was then extended to the end of the 2011 playing season.
+In 2007, Stuart took over from Stuart Raper as head coach of Cronulla with a two-year contract, which was then extended to the end of the 2011 playing season.

 Despite the Sharks making the preliminary finals in 2008, Stuart's time with the club was marred by a horror year in 2009.
-Not only was the club in dire financial straits but the Cronulla Sharks club was also tarnished by media allegations about a 2002 group-sex incident involving former Sharks players, player Reni Maitua's dismissal after testing positive to drugs, removal of the captaincy from key player Paul Gallen, due to making racist remarks several unsavoury incidents involving now-disgraced CEO Tony Zappia (including his assault of a female staff member and involvement in an insurance-fraud fan donation scandal).
+Not only was the club in dire financial straits but the Cronulla club was also tarnished by media allegations about a 2002 group-sex incident involving former Sharks players, player Reni Maitua's dismissal after testing positive to drugs, removal of the captaincy from key player Paul Gallen, due to making racist remarks several unsavoury incidents involving now-disgraced CEO Tony Zappia.